11

 1

-Based on the CONFIDENCE trial, what is the expected albuminuria reduction with combination finerenone + empagliflozin therapy?
+Based on the CONFIDENCE trial (Agarwal R et al., NEJM 2025, PMID 40470996), how much GREATER is the albuminuria reduction with combination finerenone + empagliflozin compared to either monotherapy at 180 days?

 Correct Answer: B